 Please read this before making an appointment with us:

-Visiting the STAR (See, Treat, Analyse, Report) Skin Surgery Service: What you need to know
+Visiting the STAR (See, Treat, Analyse, Report) Skin Surgery Service: What you need to know before booking an appointment:

 The first things to know:

-The STAR service is specifically a procedure based service for the removal of long-standing benign skin lesions, and is not conducted as a general dermatology consultation clinic nor for mole checks or for any urgent dermatology or skin lesions complaint-Please see your GP if you require assistance with any of these.
-The clinic is usually conducted on a see-and-treat basis and is wholly self funded and does not operate through medical insurance.
-We will correspond with you by email in all cases, unless you do not have email access.
+The STAR service is specifically a procedure based service for the removal of long-standing benign skin lesions of cosmetic nuisance only, for ages 16 and over.
+It is not conducted as a general dermatology consultation clinic, nor for general mole checks, or for any urgent dermatology complaints, skin cancers, or for new or changing skin lesions of clinical concern - please see your GP if you require assistance with any of these.

 What happens when you contact us to make an appointment: